 Average weekly hours of production and nonsupervisory employees in restaurants

-Real wage growth has stopped
+Real wage growth has slowed

 Average hourly wages for production and nonsupervisory restaurant workers